How to Integrate Mini Tokyo 3D

 2. After logging in with your Mapbox account, click on "Tokens" in the menu at the top of the screen to view the list of access tokens.
 Only the "Default public token" will be displayed right after creating the account.

-3. Click on the "Create a token" button in the upper right corner of the screen to go to the page for creating an access token.
+3. Click on the "Create a token" button to go to the page for creating an access token.

 4. In the "Token name" field, enter your web site name, app name, or any other name you want.